sozialhelden/accessibility-cloud/README.md

 #### JSON-API

 - [JSON-API](docs/json-api.md) - a skelleton for documentation
-- [JavaScript client example](public/js-example/README.md) - a sample widget the illustrates an API end-point
+- [JavaScript API-client example](public/js-example/README.md) - a sample widget the illustrates an API end-point

 ### Development